 One of the goals of the present work is to verify whether the dimensions mentioned in the conceptual framework and their respective components are the origin of the decline of brand love.
 The results regarding the dimension liking confirm what was anticipated in the literature: the components quality and brand identification are the most frequently addressed reasons for the loss of brand love (Langner, 2013; Palusuk, 2019).
 Taking into account that all of the participants are in their early to mid- twenties which is a period characterised by many insecurities, the component identification was naturally mentioned very often.
-What is more, the interviews show that previously unnoticed components, like image and values, equally contribute to the loss of brand love.
-While the assumption that experiences affect all three dimensions of brand love (Langner et al, 2013; Palusuk et al, 2019) was confirmed by the interviews, the results most importantly show that the dimension liking is the most relevant in terms of a decrease of brand love, as crucial memories and negative events were the predominant driving force for the fading of brand love.
+What is more, the interviews show that previously unnoticed components, like image and values, equally contribute to the loss of brand love (Langner et al, 2013; Palusuk et al, 2019) was confirmed by the interviews, the results most importantly show that the dimension liking is the most relevant in terms of a decrease of brand love, as crucial memories and negative events were the predominant driving force for the fading of brand love.